Fare: Modern American with International Influences

 Not Recommended For: Diners on a limited budget who prefer a casual setting with traditional American menu items

 Liquor: Full-service bar especially for wine aficionados with an impressive wine collection of 135,000 bottles and over fifty varieties of wines available by the glass.

 One of the top upscale dining spots in northern New Jersey.
 Restaurant Latour is located in the Crystal Springs Resort, a 4,000 acre high end Alpine themed hotel resort.
-This is a destination restaurant and a good choice for diners without budget restrictions looking to celebrate a special occasion or for a romantic experience.
+This is a destination restaurant and a good choice for diners who can splurge to celebrate a special occasion or for a romantic experience.